injekim/reddit-stock-sentiment/README.md

 ![Adjusted R-squared plots](./imgs/adj_r_squared.png)

 The above plots display the adjusted R-squared scores for the basic Fama French three-factor model and its three variations that include sentiment data.
 The plot on the far left uses sentiment data from the same day.
 By adding sentiment factors, there's a clear enhancement in the model's R-squared score.
-Vader stands out by increasing the score by 3.31%.
-Additionally, when we incorporate post and subscriber counts, the scores see even further improvement.
+Vader performed the best, increasing the score by 3.31%.
 Additionally, the effects of post counts and subscriber counts can be clearly seen as their inclusion improves the scores even further.

 |      | aapl      | gme      | mcd   | msft      | nflx     | nvda      | tsla      | mean     |
 |------|-----------|----------|-------|-----------|----------|-----------|-----------|----------|